Healthy Homes Assessment Hongoeka

 Rental Property Home Assessments Hongoeka

-Areas of rental properties that are impacted by Healthy Homes Standards.
-Healthy Homes Standard in Hongoeka include each:
+Property rental areas that are affected with the Healthy Homes Standards in Hongoeka include each:

 • Bedroom